-Hardly a day goes by without the media reporting endless problems with train cancellations and delays, and overcrowded trains is no exception.
+The media have been reporting endless problems with train cancellations and delays, and overcrowded trains is no exception.

 The end of August marks the end of the Edinburgh Fringe Festival and suffice to say, there are never enough trains laid on to get everyone home.
 Shocking pictures emerged from one delayed and overcrowded train that was dangerously overcrowded with passengers crammed in toilets and passageways.

 You might think that was a one-off, but this is a regular occurrence complete with countless cancellations and delays which makes it virtually impossible to deal with long term.
-Employers can only cut so much slack and people can only put up with so much, and I have found a link to evidence this which states that the most overcrowded train in England and Wales has 403 passengers on 4 carriages that have 191 seats.
+Employers can only cut so much slack and people can only put up with so much.
+The most overcrowded train was found to have 403 passengers on 4 carriages that have 191 seats.

 CONSUMER RIGHTS ACT 2015

-Whilst commuters are becoming increasingly savvy on claims for delays and cancellations, my point here is that the Consumer Rights Act 2015 states that goods and services purchased under contract have to be of;
+Whilst commuters are becoming increasingly savvy on claims for delays and cancellations, the Consumer Rights Act 2015 states that goods and services purchased under contract have to be of;

 - Satisfactory quality